-Among the topics that receive less focus and balance attention is that of health reform.
+As we are now nearing the holiday season when there is the temptation to overindulge, I thought to share on a most needed topic of health reform.
 Unfortunately, there are those of us who shy away, and on the other hand, there are those who have a tendency to go overboard.
 Accordingly, I attempt to share a balanced article regarding health reform and its obligation and implication for us as leaders.

 The Need to Focus on Health Reform

 Ever since I read Counsels on Diet and Foods, I have been reminded to give attention to health especially as it relates to diet, exercise and rest.
 Additionally, I was re-admonished that “The health reform is closely connected with the work of the third message” (CD, 74).
 Also, Ellen White explained that, “The proclamation of the third angel’s message, the commandments of God and the testimony of Jesus, is the burden of our work” (CD, 75).
 However, she cautioned in the same context that the Health Message is not “the message;” instead, it is a part of the message; and preachers “should not make this the leading theme in the place of the message” (CD, 74).
 This statement in no way discredits health reform, but it seeks to give balance.
 As God’s servants, we must proclaim the total message of our church, which includes health reform.
 Equally important is that we practice and seek to model what we teach.

 Health Reform Challenges Us